hsmade/minecraft-operator/README.md

 See the TODO/FIXME annotations in the code.
 Also:

- - refactor controller
  - write tests
  - fix thumbnails
- - fix ui ordering
+ - fix ui ordering?
  - implement ingress as alternative to hostPort
+ - fix forge, needs additional files?

 ### Log levels
 This project uses [logr](https://github.com/go-logr/logr), which has no log levels like `Debug` or `Warning`.